-2020 2021 2022 Landfill Industrial wastes like rockwool insulation and polyethylene sheets 1,056.2 Landfill Domestic solid wastes directed to landfill 416.0 Landfill Biodegradable / Domestic Waste 465.3 Recycling Scrap material collected by the MRF 820.9 Recycling Other recycled materials collected by the MRF 90.1 Recycling Recyclable/Residual/ Scrap Metal 30.1 Hazardous 2020 2021 2022 Treatment Other hazardous wastes from refinery by-products are treated by accredited third- party provider 557.5 Treatment Significant wastes from the terminals would include waste oils/sludge from operation 5,319.5 Treatment Hazardous wastes are directed to accredited third-party contractors who will choose the method of disposal/ recovery 2,632.9
+2020 2021 2022 Landfill Industrial wastes like rockwool insulation and polyethylene sheets 1,056.2 Landfill Domestic solid wastes directed to landfill 416.0 Landfill Biodegradable/ Domestic Waste 465.3 Recycling Scrap material collected by the MRF 820.9 Recycling Other recycled materials collected by the MRF 90.1 Recycling Recyclable/Residual/ Scrap Metal 30.1 Hazardous 2020 2021 2022 Treatment Other hazardous wastes from refinery by-products are 557.5 Treatment Significant wastes from the terminals would include waste oils/sludge from 5,319.5 Treatment Hazardous wastes are directed to accredited third-party contractors who will choose the 2,632.9

-We make sure the waste from our operations are properly segregated within our terminals for easier management and pickup by the Local Government Unit and our third-party contractors.
+We make sure the waste from our operations are properly segregated within our terminals for easier management and pickup by the LGUs and our third-party contractors.
 One hundred percent of the hazardous wastes generated, which are potentially hazardous to the environment and human health, are recycled, dehydrated, distilled and recovered, and physically and chemically treated.
 None of these are thrown away in a landfill.
 Hauling companies buy our scrap metals, thereby contributing to the circular economy.
 T&S had also prioritised digitalisation in order to not only optimise processes but also reduce paper waste.